zicklag/blog/src/content/blog/introducing-the-leaf-protocol/index.md

 locked in.

 To this end we came up with an Entity-Component data model.
 Entities are almost like webpages.
-They have a location, like a URL, and they can be linked to by other entities.
+They have a location, like a URL, and entities can link to other entities.
 Instead of storing HTML, though, entities store a list of **components**.

 Components are little pieces of data that mean something by themselves.
 For example, most entities will have a `Name` and a `Description` component, and possibly and `Image` component.

-Each different kind of component has a human-readable **specification** that documents what the component means and how it should be used in an app.
+Each different kind of component has a human-readable **specification** that documents what the component means and how it should be used in apps.
 It also has a machine-readable **data format** that describes exactly how the different bytes of the component data map to numbers, lists, text, etc. The specification and the data format are then hashed to create a globally unique **component ID**.

-By breaking entity data up into individual components, different apps are able to incrementally inter-operate and understand different entities.
+By breaking entity data up into individual components, different apps are able to incrementally understand different entities.

-For example, you might have an entity for your public profile, and an entity for a blob post of yours.
+For example, you might have an entity for your public profile, and an entity for a blog post of yours.
 Your profile and your blob post would both have `Name`, `Description`, and `Image` components.
 They also might have components the other doesn't, like `Friends` and `Article`.

 Because each component means something by itself, an app can read whatever components it understands, and simply ignore the ones that it doesn't.

-For example, if I share a link to my profile or my blog post, a chat app can read the `Name`, `Description`, and `Image` components to generate a link preview, without having to know anything else about the entity.
+If I share a link to my profile or my blog post, a chat app can read the `Name`, `Description`, and `Image` components to generate a link preview, without having to know anything else about the entity.
 It doesn't care if it's a blog post or a profile, or a picture in my photo album.
 They all have components that it understands well enough to show a link preview.

 > **Note:** You can get more background on this concept in my [Web of Data](./web-of-data) post.

-## Other Questions

 ### Identity

+Another question about the protocol design is how to handle identity.
 Identity is a big topic and in Weird and Leaf we are focusing on leaving options as open as possible.

-Strictly an "identity" in Leaf is a cryptographic keypair.
-The reason for this is that we want users to be **able** to create and manage their own identity, if desired, without the need for servers or DNS or anything else.
+Strictly speaking an "identity" in Leaf is a cryptographic keypair.
+The reason for this is that we want users to be able to create and manage their own identity, if desired, without the need for servers or DNS or anything else.

 That said, we don't want to _force_ users to do this.
 We want you to be able to sign up with your Email address, just like you do with any other app, and start using Weird right away.
-Cryptographic keys allow you to do this, too.
-In that case the key can just be stored on the server.
+Cryptographic keys allow you to do this, too, by simply storing the keypair on the server.

 Since we're using keypairs, though, we have to think about what happens if somebody loses a keypair, or if it gets stolen.